 Then the applied solution should be allowed to react on the concrete surface for 10-15 minutes.

 The surface should be thoroughly rinsed and scrubbed with lots of clean water.
-Repeat rinsing at least twice or until an all traces of the acid solution have been removed.
-The process may be repeated if required to bring necessary surface finishing.
+Repeat rinsing at least twice or until all traces of the acid solution have been removed.
+The process may be repeated if required to bring the necessary surface finishing.

 2. Application of DPC